-Below the preset name/number, you will find 4 large VU-meters, one for each analog group, or a note grid over the sequencer note tracks.
+Below the preset name/number, you will find 8 large VU-meters, two for each analog group, or a note grid over the sequencer note tracks.
+The dark green VU-meters/steps show the analog voices, the light green VU-meters/steps shows the digital voices.
 Hold "Exit" and push "Edit", to switch between the 2 views.